 I started my meditation and mindfulness journey over a decade ago within the Buddhist meditation tradition and continue to receive meditation instruction from world renowned meditation teachers and their senior students.
 Under the guidance of my main teacher, I set up a not-for-profit organisation in 2013 where I provide instruction in meditation for my local community.
 I continue to deepen my personal practice by applying the instructions in daily life and within retreat contexts.

 Having received much personal benefit from the practice of mindfulness myself since 2007 and wanting to share those benefits with others, I began exploring the secular application of mindfulness by completing an eight week course with London Meditation, before going on to complete a Mindfulness Based Cognitive Therapy Teacher Training Retreat with the Oxford Mindfulness Centre, University of Oxford.
 Combining my experience in meditation with my teaching qualification (PGCE), experience in the fields of education and training, plus a BACP Accredited Diploma (NHS) in Psychotherapuetic Counselling, I began delivering mindfulness courses and workshops in a variety of settings.

-I feel passionate about having the opportunity to share the many benefits of mindfulness with others and approach doing so with a sense of responsibility to transmit the authentic methods I have been taught to the best of my ability, while continuing to deepen my own personal practice and application of mindfulness.
+I feel passionate about having the opportunity to share the many benefits of mindfulness with others and approach doing so with a sense of responsibility to transmit the authentic methods I have been taught to the best of my ability, while continuing to deepen my own personal practice and application of mindfulness in my own life.

 I am listed on the British Association for Mindfulness-based Approaches (BAMBA), a regulated directory of training organisations and teachers who adhere to the BAMBA Good Practice Guidelines.
 It requires teachers to be suitably trained, committed to continuous professional development, hold appropriate insurance and receive supervision for their teaching.